krishik1995/ETL-AWS-SQS-PostgreSQL/README.md

 ## Production Deployment strategy

-To deploy this Dockerized application in production, I would use a Kubernetes cluster.
+To deploy this Dockerized application in production, we can use a Kubernetes cluster.
 Kubernetes can manage, scale, and deploy Docker containers.
 A CI/CD pipeline would be established for automatic testing, building, and deployment of changes to the application.
 Deploying using Kubernetes will also allow easy scaling of the application based on load.

 ## Additional components to consider for production